 Business growth is driving healthy demand for accountants in both the corporate and public accounting sector.
 If you want to compete for the most coveted positions, you’ll need to specialize and acquire in-demand accounting skills.

 The good news for accounting professionals is that national and regional firms are hiring at all levels, and there are ample opportunities for both experienced and entry-level workers.
-Companies are seeking senior-level professionals to take on leadership roles.
-And recent graduates are needed in the talent pipeline.
+Companies are seeking senior-level professionals to take on leadership roles, and recent graduates are also needed in the talent pipeline.

 It’s still important, however, to make sure you possess the most sought-after accounting skills if you want to land a role at your top-choice firm.
-The most recent Accounting & Finance Salary Guide from Robert Half identifies the most in-demand accounting skills.
+The most recent Robert Half Salary Guide for Accounting and Finance Professionals identifies the most in-demand accounting skills.
 Below, we’ve divided them into three major categories and offered some advice on how to acquire them.
 We also discuss other skills that provide the foundation for advancing in your career.

 Up-to-date technology skills